 What Are the Indirect Benefits of Total Productive Maintenance (TPM)?

-The indirect benefits of total productive maintenance (TPM) as listed below.
+The indirect benefits of total productive maintenance (TPM) are listed below.

 - Pollution control measures are followed